bobcozzi/rpgiv2free/README.md

 - `false` — /copy statements are not converted.

 Default: `false`

+### `rpgiv2free.enableRPGSmartEnter`
+Enables the RPG Smart Tab feature.
+This is shipped as `true` and may be toggled on/off using the "RPG Smart Tab" _button_ on the status bar.

+- `true` — RPG Fixed Format Smart Tab is Active at start up.
+- `false` — RPG Fixed Format Smart Tab is disabled at start up

+Default: `true`

+### `rpgiv2free.enableRPGSmartEnter`

+Enables the RPG Smart Enter key behavior which adds a new line without breaking the current fixed-format statement.

+- **fixedOnly** (default): Enable Smart Enter only for fixed-format RPG.
+- **fixedAndFree**: Enable Smart Enter for both fixed-format and free-format RPG.
+- **\*ALL**: Enable Smart Enter for all source file types (RPG and non-RPG).
+- **disable**: Disable Smart Enter entirely.

+Default: `fixedOnly`

+### `rpgiv2free.enableRPGCopySpecOnEnter`
+When enableRPGSmartEnter is not disabled, the new line will receive the same specification in column 6 as the current line.
+In addition the cursor is moved over to the first non-blank column in original line.

+- `true` — RPG Fixed Format Smart Enter adds the same spec type to new lines.
+- `false` — RPG Fixed Format Smart Enter adds a blank new line.

+Default: `true`

+Since this feature is also disabled when enableRPGSmartEnter is disabled, you can set it and forget it. .

 ### `rpgiv2free.convertBINTOINT`
 Controls whether binary (B) data types on RPG IV D specs are converted to integers in free-format RPG.